 10. Social isolation

 Maintaining active social connections is crucial as we age.
 Isolation can be as detrimental to our health as 15 cigarettes.
-Strong social connections appears to help us maintain strong cognitive abilities.
+Strong social connections appear to help us maintain strong cognitive abilities.

 11. Air pollution